kuberhealthy/kuberhealthy/cmd/kiam-check/README.md

 ## KIAM Check

 This check tests `KIAM` servers and agents running within your cluster can properly intercept AWS metadata service requests.
-This check utilizes a `KIAM` annotation for querying Lambdas which can be set via your `KuberhealthyCheck` custom resource by passing in a field under `spec` like so:
+Utilizes a `KIAM` annotation for querying Lambdas, which can be set via your `KuberhealthyCheck` custom resource by passing in a field under `spec` like so:

 ```yaml
 spec:
   extraAnnotations:
     iam.amazonaws.com/role: <role-arn>
 ```

+The `KIAM` annotation AWS ARN needs to allow permissions for access to perform reads on the Lambda.
+Should you need to create a new role, attaching the AWS-provided `AWSLambdaReadOnlyAccess` policy should allow enough permissions for the check to run.

 The check will report a success if it is able to list any amount of Lambda configurations from AWS; otherwise it will report a failure.